iappyx/Instrumenta/README.md

 - Copy storyline to clipboard
 - Paste storyline in shape
 - Remove animations from all slides
+- Remove slide entry transitions from all slides
 - Remove speaker notes from all slides
 - Remove comments from all slides